TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 ### Introducing Prisma ORM

-ORMs pretty much solve all of the pain points mentioned above but it's not all sunshine and roses.
-There can be a learning curve to fully understand the ins and outs of an ORM and some don't even fully support all SQL features.
+ORMs pretty much solve all of the pain points mentioned above, but it's not all sunshine and roses.
+There can be a learning curve to fully understand the ins and outs of an ORM, and some don't even fully support all SQL features.
 Even with these shortcomings, using an ORM can be extremely worthwhile.

 In the Node.js ecosystem, there are A LOT of ORMs to choose from, and the community has not landed on a go-to yet.
 We've decided to cover [Prisma](https://www.prisma.io/) in the curriculum because of its popularity and community support.